Teichlab/cellphonedb/README.md

 ## Contributing to CellPhoneDB

 CellPhoneDB is Open Source project.
-If you are interesed to contribute to this project, please let us know in contact@cellphonedb.org.
+If you are interesed to contribute to this project, please let us know.

 You can check all project documentation in [Docs](Docs) section